 Introduction from the Chief Executive

-Slavery and human trafficking remains a hidden blight on our global society.
+Slavery and human trafficking remain a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 JTL recognises that it has a legal responsibility to take a robust approach to slavery and human trafficking.
 Staff are expected to report concerns and management are expected to act upon them.
 Modern slavery has no place within our business or supply chain and we therefore take a zero-tolerance approach to it.

 JTL is one of the top three work-based learning providers in England and Wales.
 Working with a wide portfolio of businesses and training more apprentices than anyone else in the building services engineering sector.
 JTL’s staff work in conjunction with educational establishments to deliver their programmes.